agporto/BioEncoder/README.md

 ```
 ## Configuration

-`BioSupCon` relies on `YAML` files to control the training process.
+`Bioencoder` relies on `YAML` files to control the training process.
 Each `YAML` file contains several hyperparameters that can be modified according to users needs.
 These hyperparameters include:

 - Model architecture
 - Augmentations
 - Loss functions
 - etc..

 Example config files can be found in the `configs/train` folder.
-These files provide a starting point for training `BioSupCon` models and can be modified to suit specific use cases.
+These files provide a starting point for training `Bioencoder` models and can be modified to suit specific use cases.

 ## Training